bradleymarch/auto-loan-calc/README.md

 SOLUTION

 I used jQuery to keep things simple.
-For the inputs I created variables based on jQuery element selectors values.
+For the inputs I created variables based on jQuery element selectors' values.
 I did some math operations to produce what is needed to be returned.
 I styled the elmemnts a bit.
 I sent a message via an alert on submit (for the return requirement) that contained the